open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 like `Asynchronous Counter` or `Asynchronous UpDownCounter`.
 Whether implementations choose the synchronous type or the asynchronous equivalent is considered to be an implementation detail.
 Both choices are compliant with this specification.

+### Consistent UpDownCounter timeseries

+When recording `UpDownCounter` metrics, the same attribute values used to record an increment SHOULD be used to record any associated decrement, otherwise those increments and decrements will end up as different timeseries.

+For example, if you are tracking `active_requests` with an `UpDownCounter`, and you are incrementing it each time a request starts and decrementing it each time a request ends, then any attributes which are not yet available when incrementing the counter at request start should not be used when decrementing the counter at request end.